 Performance review season can be a daunting period for both management and employees.

 One-sided conversations, mixed messages and wordy documents leave both parties feeling like they have the same, stressful conversation each time.

-But if you take the right approach, quarterly performance reviews are an awesome opportunity to reinforce solid habits, redirect poor traits and drive professional growth for your employees.
+But if you take the right approach, quarterly or annual performance reviews are an awesome opportunity to reinforce solid habits, redirect poor traits and drive professional growth for your employees.